tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Fitness requirements</td>
-			<td>Data are fit for the Use Case bdq:Record-Management when occurrence records can be reliably managed and curated: Core taxon identifiers and descriptors are present, values are valid and standardizable, spatial and temporal fields are usable and internally consistent, and potential data transformations or special conditions are detectable so records can be prioritized for remediation and maintained with clear semantics.  <ul><li>Core record content is usable: Key fields (e.g., identifiers, dwc:basisOfRecord, dc:type, and other essential descriptors) are present, valid and standardizable for consistent management workflows.  </li><li>Location and time are usable: Spatial terms (coordinates and supporting metadata) and temporal terms (e.g., dwc:eventDate and related date parts) are present, valid, and internally consistent enough to support curation, reporting, and downstream use.  </li><li>Taxon content is manageable: Taxon terms are sufficiently resolvable and consistent to support curation and management tasks (including standardization where applicable).  </li><li>Review triggers are detectable: Reports of generalization and transformations or other potential issues (e.g., generalizations and other warning-type fields) are available so curators can decide how to handle records for management purposes.  </li></ul> </td>
+			<td>Data are fit for the Use Case bdqval:Record-Management when occurrence records can be reliably managed and curated: Core taxon identifiers and descriptors are present, values are valid and standardizable, spatial and temporal fields are usable and internally consistent, and potential data transformations or special conditions are detectable so records can be prioritized for remediation and maintained with clear semantics.  <ul><li>Core record content is usable: Key fields (e.g., identifiers, dwc:basisOfRecord, dc:type, and other essential descriptors) are present, valid and standardizable for consistent management workflows.  </li><li>Location and time are usable: Spatial terms (coordinates and supporting metadata) and temporal terms (e.g., dwc:eventDate and related date parts) are present, valid, and internally consistent enough to support curation, reporting, and downstream use.  </li><li>Taxon content is manageable: Taxon terms are sufficiently resolvable and consistent to support curation and management tasks (including standardization where applicable).  </li><li>Review triggers are detectable: Reports of generalization and transformations or other potential issues (e.g., generalizations and other warning-type fields) are available so curators can decide how to handle records for management purposes.  </li></ul> </td>
 		</tr>
 		<tr>
 			<td>Status</td>